 Bulk mail has a number of upsides.
 There are no monthly annual or minimum requirements; in other words, a customer doesn’t have to lock into a set number of mailings.
 Also, the minimum mail piece requirement is strictly based on quantity; it doesn’t require that a minimum number of pieces be delivered to a particular zip code or area.

-The biggest advantage of bulk mail though is cost, with bulk mail discounts typically from 35 to 65 percent off first-class postage.
+The biggest advantage is cost, with discounts ranging typically from 35 to 65 percent off first-class postage.
 For those who are mailing newsletters or advertising brochures by the thousands, that means substantial savings.

-Because a lot of requirements and rules are attached to bulk mail, we always advise businesses to consult with an expert at the post office or mailing services company like ours before they take that route.
+Because a lot of requirements and rules are attached to this, we always advise businesses to consult with an expert at the post office or mailing services company like ours before they take that route.

-Among the questions we ask businesses that come to us for advice about using bulk mail are:
+Among the questions we ask businesses that come to us for advice for this type of mailing are: